open-horizon/exchange-api/README.md

 ## Queued Up For 1.48.0

+- clean up variables in nodes suite tests
+- add back in a few tests for workloads and microservices in pattern and node search
-- changed node search to service
+- issue #39 (pattern node search api does not validate the workloadUrl)
-- changed agbot agreement
+- change agbot agreement to service
+- change put node status to service

 ## Changes in 1.47.0

 ### External changes

+- change node search to service
 - change node, node agreement, pattern search
 - changed pattern to support service
-- issue #39 (pattern node search api does not validate the workloadUrl)

 ### Limitations in This Version

 - Agbot agreement resources still refer to workloadOrgid, workloadPattern, workloadUrl (but you can put service info in those fields, because they are not checked)
+- Node status resources still refer to workloads and microservices (but i think you can put service info in those fields, because i don't think they are checked)

 ## Changes in 1.46.0